-- 4.1g.
-To provide equal access and to equitably meet the needs of Skagit County's vulnerable populations, PSH and emergency shelter capacity will be allocated to urban areas in a geographically balanced fashion and proportionate to each UGA's population. - 4.24.3 Public/private partnerships shall be encouraged to build affordable housing and devise incentives for innovative and environmentally sensitive design to meet the housing needs of people with low and moderate incomes and special needs populations. - 4.34.4 Comprehensive Plans should support innovative land use management techniques, including, but not limited to, density bonuses, cluster housing, planned unit developments and the transfer of development rights. - 4.44.5 The existing affordable housing stock should be maintained and efforts to rehabilitate older and substandard housing, which are otherwise consistent with comprehensive plan policies, should be encouraged. - 4.54.6 The construction of housing that promotes innovative, energy efficient and less expensive building technologies shall be encouraged. - 4.64.7 Provisions in Comprehensive Plans for the location of residential development shall be made in a manner consistent with protecting natural resource lands, aquatic resources, and critical areas. - 4.8 The County and Cities, and public housing authorities, should participate in multi-jurisdictional affordable housing programs with the goal to increase housing for low-income, PSH and emergency shelters.
+- g.
+To provide equal access and to equitably meet the needs of Skagit County's vulnerable populations, PSH and emergency shelter capacity will be allocated to urban areas in a geographically balanced fashion and proportionate to each UGA's population.
+(O20250002) - 4.3 Public/private partnerships shall be encouraged to build affordable housing and devise incentives for innovative and environmentally sensitive design to meet the housing needs of people with low and moderate incomes and special needs populations. - 4.4 Comprehensive Plans should support innovative land use management techniques, including, but not limited to, density bonuses, cluster housing, planned unit developments and the transfer of development rights. - 4.5 The existing affordable housing stock should be maintained and efforts to rehabilitate older and substandard housing, which are otherwise consistent with comprehensive plan policies, should be encouraged. - 4.6 The construction of housing that promotes innovative, energy efficient and less expensive building technologies shall be encouraged. - 4.7 Provisions in Comprehensive Plans for the location of residential development shall be made in a manner consistent with protecting natural resource lands, aquatic resources, and critical areas. - 4.8 The County and Cities, and public housing authorities, should participate in multi-jurisdictional affordable housing programs with the goal to increase housing for low-income, PSH and emergency shelters.
 These programs will be cooperative efforts that include public agencies, non-profits, and other providers of housing.
-Manufactured home parks shall be allowed only within urban or urban growth areas. - The County and Cities, in cooperation with housing and human services providers should create an actionable countywide strategy to coordinate the development of public supported housing projects which includes a funding strategy addressing capital and operating. - 4.74.10 Regional funding mechanisms and the capital plans of public housing providers should be consistent with the housing allocations established through each jurisdiction's Comprehensive Plan.
+(O20250002) - 4.9 The County and Cities, in cooperation with housing and human services providers should create an actionable countywide strategy to coordinate the development of public supported housing projects which includes a funding strategy addressing capital and operating.
+(O20250002) - 4.10 Regional funding mechanisms and the capital plans of public housing providers should be consistent with the housing allocations established through each jurisdiction's Comprehensive Plan.
+(O20250002)